 Other resort amenities include the option of renting jet skis, kayaks and sailboats from pier operators who are located outside the back entrance of the Coronado Island Marriott Resort & Spa.

-If you want to sightsee the local attractions found in Coronado, the resort has an onsite bike rental service or guests can use the courtesy shuttle bus service that makes various stops throughout the island.
+If you want to see the local attractions in Coronado, the resort has an on-site bike rental service, or guests can use the courtesy shuttle bus that makes various stops throughout the island.

 If you’re looking to experience the famed California beach scene, then head over to the Coronado Surfing Academy for private and group surfing lessons.
 Their staff is comprised of professional surfers who love to share their passion for the ocean with others.
 For Marriott Coronado guests, the wetsuits and surfboards are included in the cost.